-Dr Frances Akor is a Consultant Pharmacist at Imperial College Healthcare NHS Trust and a member of the General Pharmaceutical Council's Fitness to Practice and Investigating Committees.
+Dr Frances Akor is a Consultant Pharmacist at Imperial College Healthcare NHS Trust and a member of the General Pharmaceutical Council's Fitness to Practise Committee.

 She was a member of the 2012 Olympic and Paralympic Pharmacy Clinical Services Group between 2009 and 2012.
 For the last 15 years, Frances has worked in academia, consultancy, the pharmaceutical industry and the NHS.

-Pippa Britton is a double Paralympic archer having competed for ParalympicsGB at both Beijing 2008 and London 2012.
-Pippa has broken three world records and has represented Great Britain at six World Archery Championships, gaining a medal at each one - three individual medals, two team golds and one team silver.
+Pippa Britton is a double Paralympic archer, having competed for ParalympicsGB at both Beijing 2008 and London 2012.
+Pippa broke 11 world records in her 15-year career and represented Great Britain at six World Archery Championships, gaining a medal at each one - three individual medals, two team golds and one team silver.
 She also represented Wales on the able-bodied team on more than 20 occasions.

 Pippa is currently Vice-Chair of the Sport Wales Board, a member of the Anti-Doping Committee of the International Paralympic Committee and a member of the Para-Archery Committee at World Archery.